fabledruns/awesome-huggingface-models/README.md

 ## 📝 License

-This repository is licensed under the MIT License.
+This repository is licensed under the Creative Commons Attribution 4.0 International Public License.
 See [LICENSE](LICENSE) for details.

+© Jehoshua 2025

 ---